nathanfallet/ocaml/CONTRIBUTING.md

 Here are some models for the app to work.

 * `CustomTheme` and `OCamlLexer` are dedicated to the code editor, providing code highlight.
+* `OCamlFile` represents a file opened in the editor.
 * `LearnModel` provides the structures for the course content.
 * `OCamlCourse.swift` is the registry for the content of the Learn section.